13 Git basic workflow

 Type git status

-Make some changes:
+Let’s make some more changes:

 13.5 Using git log to understand what is in the repo